-After much consideration we have now taken the very hard decision not to open the guest house this year due to the Covid-19 pandemic.
+After much consideration, we have taken the very hard decision not to open the guest house this year due to the Covid-19 pandemic.

 We wish you a safe passage through these difficult times and will be delighted to welcome you here in the future.